 What does Henry mean?

-Henry is a very popular first name for men (#46 out of 1220, Top 4%) and also a very popular last name for both adults and children (#133 out of 88799, Top 1%).
+Henry is a very popular first name for men (#46 out of 1220, Top 4%) and also a very popular last name for both adults and children (#142 out of 150436, Top 1%).
 (2000 U.S. Census)

-Charted below is the birth name popularity of Henry for boys.
-Henry reached its highest position of #8 in the U.S. then, and is at #33 presently.
-(2014 Birth Statistics)
+Henry entered the list in 1880-1889 and reached its highest position of #8 in the U.S. then, and is at #29 presently.
+(2015 Birth Statistics)

 Which version is better?with its variant forms and related boy names.
 Popular variation forms of Henry (#29 the previous year) rated in the Top 2000 are Enzo (#330 the previous year), Kendrick (#366), Enrique (#428), Hank (#534), Emery (#752), Harry (#781), Henrik (#843), Rico (#1421), Henri (#1578), Amerigo, Hal and Enrico.
 These forms of Henry were popular as baby names 135 years ago (average #1301) and have become much less widespread since (#1004, ▼82.5%), with versions such as Henry becoming somewhat dated.
 Enzo, Kendrick, Hank and Henrik are four of the more fashionable baby names in this list.